Ethernet Backhaul is a feature that makes it possible to wire the Deco units together to optimize the bandwidth and network stability.

 Q3: How do I know if Ethernet Backhaul takes effect?

-Q5: Why my Decos become unstable once they're connected via a switch?
+Q4: Why my Deco units become unstable once they're connected via a switch?

 It's probably that you're using a D-Link switch.

 The Deco Ethernet backhaul feature is based on the standard IEEE 1905.1 protocol.
-However, we find that some D-Link switches will not forward packets based on IEEE 1905.1 protocol, causing all Deco units in a loop and become quite unstable.
-If you have a D-Link switch and encounter unstable issue with Ethernet backhaul, we recommend to change another brand of a switch or contact D-Link support directly for a fix.
+However, we find that some D-Link switches will not forward packets based on IEEE 1905.1 protocol, causing all Deco units in a network loop and becoming quite unstable.
+If you have a D-Link switch and encounter an unstable issue with Ethernet backhaul, we recommend to change the switch to another brand or contact D-Link support directly for a fix.

 If you're not sure which switch to use, TP-Link switches may be a good choice.

 Q5: Why my satellite Deco's signal source shows "Wi-Fi" instead of "Ethernet" in the Deco app even if the main Deco and the satellite Deco are connected to the same switch?

 1.Please try connecting two Deco units directly by using one Ethernet cable, bypassing the switch.
 If the Ethernet backhaul is successfully established, proves that the switch might have some issues working with Ethernet backhaul, you might consider changing another switch.
 TP-Link Switches are mostly compatible with our Deco’s Ethernet backhaul.